TEAM

 -

-Many participants assumed they would receive both cashback and FAB Rewards simultaneously, even when the card structure involved recieving FAB Rewards exclusively with the option of converting to cashback.
+Many participants assumed they would receive both cashback and FAB Rewards simultaneously, even when the card structure involved receiving FAB Rewards exclusively with the option of converting to cashback.

 -